 Our top newsmaker of the year is 10-year-old Lauren Boyle, recently named .

-click this link now where to buy robaxin The girls’ project investigated the use of diazotroph bacteria as a cereal crop germination and growth aid.
+click here to investigate my link The girls’ project investigated the use of diazotroph bacteria as a cereal crop germination and growth aid.

 They carried out an extensive study on crops of wheat, oats and barley.
 Statistical analysis of their results indicated that naturally occurring Rhizobium strains of the diazotroph bacteria family accelerated germination by up to 50pc and, in the case of barley, increased yields by 74pc, which has implications for food production.